nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **My data is missing after I edited my JSON file.**
 * When an invalid JSON file is detected, Dictionote discards all data and starts over with an empty data file.
-* Please use a JSON editor software to check that the format is still valid after you've edited it.
+* Please use a JSON editor software to ensure that the format is still valid after you've edited it.

+**MI tried to open the closed panel with my mouse, but there is no content displayed when I drag the panel open.**
+* Dictionote is designed to support fast typists, mouse action is limited, please use the `open` command instead.

 --------------------------------------------------------------------------------------------------------------------